AstroPathJHU/AstroPathPipeline/astropath/hpfs/transferanno/README.md

    - Polygons can also be copied from one layer to annotation
 4. Save the annotations (*crtl + s*)
 5. View settings can be adjusted to highlight specific fluorescence channels to assist in the annotation process
-6. In the case of annotations being reotated in HALO, see [6.3.3.
+6. **In the case of annotations being rotated in HALO**, see [6.3.3.
 Annotations Rotated (Protocols)](https://github.com/TMEJHU/Protocols/blob/main/OtherInformation/docs/HALO1FrequentIssuesandFixes.md#633-annotations-rotated "Title")

 ### 5.11.2.3.
 Annotation Layer Data Dictionary